dexedge/schatz/README.md

 If you are running the script for the first time, it will download two small add-on packages that the script requires: `stringr` (which has functions  used to construct the URLs for downloading the individual images) and `svDialogs` (for user input).
 These should take only a few seconds to download and install, and this will happen only the first time you run the script.

 The script will now take you through a short series of questions.
-The will first ask for the URL of the *thumbnail gallery* of the libretto you want to download.
+It will first ask for the URL of the *thumbnail gallery* of the libretto you want to download.
 It is important to use the correct URL here, as the Schatz Collection uses different types of URLs for different things.
 This is easiest to show with an example.

 Suppose you want to download the original 1767 Viennese libretto for Gluck's *Alceste*.
 When you find it in the Schatz Collection and open the main record, the URL will look like this: